A-Z of waste

 -

-Which bin?
-Clean your aluminium foil of food residue and roll up into a loose ball no smaller than the size of your fist.
-Place in the recycling bins.If food residues cannot be cleaned off properly, place in the landfill bins.Alternative option Reusable bees wax or soy wraps.
+If food residues cannot be cleaned off properly, place in landfill bins.Alternative option Reusable bees wax or soy wraps.
 Reusable platters/trays More information Choose to Reuse -

 Off Campus: 'B-cycle' is a free Government-backed Scheme that recycles old and used household style batteries.
 Visit B-cycle Battery Recycling to find your nearest battery drop-off point.

-Batteries cannot go in the landfill as they are toxic.Alternative options Use rechargeable batteries where possible (charged via green power if available!)
-More information Batteries -
+Batteries cannot go in the landfill as they are toxic.
+Never put them in a landfill or recycling bin.
+Always find a safe disposable method as they can deteriorate and leak.Alternative options Use rechargeable batteries where possible (charged via green power if available).
+More information B-cycle -

 Which bin?
 If they have a vinyl covering then they must go in landfill.
-If they are cardboard or paper based then they can go in the recycling bin Alternative options Use the binders you already have before buying more.
-Purchase cardboard binders whenever possible -
+If they are cardboard or paper based then they can go in the recycling bin.
+Alternative options Use the binders you already have before buying more.
+Purchase cardboard binders whenever possible. -

-Alternatively, recycle any unwanted books not worth giving away in the blue cardboard bins located around campus and near Union House.Alternative option Avoid buying new books by opting for e-books instead, borrowing from libraries or swapping, selling or donating your books More information The Real Book Co-op -
+Which bin?
+Unwanted books can be sold or donated to a charity shop.
+Alternatively, recycle any old textbooks not worth giving away with Planet Ark Recycling at one of their drop-off points across Melbourne.
+Alternative option Avoid buying new books by opting for e-books instead, borrowing from libraries or swapping, selling or donating your books.
+More information Planet Ark Recycling -

 Cardboard is one of the easiest and most environmentally effective materials to recycle since the fibre in cardboard has already been processed.